aria-jpl/topsApp_pge/tests/readme.md

    1. A `_context.json` with the master/slave (or primary/secondary) image names correctly populated.
 Although the `_context.json` is long, only these ids and zip file names are needed and effectively one can copy and paste them in.
 I have generally obtained these files directly from TOSCA.
    2. SLCs  download.
 I used the `list` search through ASF.
    3. And preferably, determine a small region of interest to reduce runtime
+   4. Make sure to add `local_test` as `true` in the `_context.json` if you are going to test deduplication and look up in our ES database.

 ## Modifying Context.json to reduce runtime